ReciHub/FunnyAlgorithms/README.md

 ## Submit a pull request

-After adding your funny algorithm share with us making a [pull request](https://github.com/ReciHub/FunnyAlgorithms/blob/master/CONTRIBUTING.md#submitting-a-pull-request) so people can see how amazing is your algorithm.
+After adding your funny algorithm, share it with us by making a [pull request](https://github.com/ReciHub/FunnyAlgorithms/blob/master/CONTRIBUTING.md#submitting-a-pull-request) so others can see how amazing your algorithm is.

    - To submit a pull request, write a `Title` , `Leave a Comment` and click the `Create Pull Request` button.
 That's all.
    - Make sure you add a good description in what you are adding and that each algorithm has a commit.